glic3rinu/passlib/docs/lib/passlib.ext.django.rst

 This module is intended for use with
 `Django <http://www.djangoproject.com>`_-based web applications.
-It contains a Django app which allows you to override Django's builtin password hashing routine with any Passlib :doc:`CryptContext <passlib.context>` instance.
+It contains a Django app which allows you to override Django's builtin password hashing routines to use any Passlib :doc:`CryptContext <passlib.context>` configuration.
-By default, it comes configured to add support for :class:`~passlib.hash.sha512_crypt`, and will automatically upgrade all existing Django password hashes as your users log in.

-:doc:`SHA512-Crypt <passlib.hash.sha512_crypt>`
-was chosen as the best choice for the average Django deployment: accelerated implementations are available on most stock Linux systems, as well as Google App Engine, and Passlib provides a pure-python fallback for all other platforms.
+It provides the following features:

+* Custom configurations allow the use of any password hash supported by Passlib.
+* Increased-strength hashing for staff and admin accounts.
+* Automatically upgrading of deprecated and weaker hashes.
+* Default configuration supports all standard Django hash formats, and automatically upgrades all hashes to use :class:`~passlib.hash.sha512_crypt` (upgrades only occur when the user logs in or changes their password).
+* Tested against Django 0.9 - 1.3

 Installation
 =============
-Installation is simple: just add ``"passlib.ext.django"`` to Django's ``settings.INSTALLED_APPS``.
+Installation is simple: once Passlib is installed, just add ``"passlib.ext.django"`` to Django's ``settings.INSTALLED_APPS``.
 This app will handle everything else.

-Once done, when this app is imported by Django, it will automatically monkeypatch :class:`!django.contrib.auth.models.User` to use a Passlib :class:`~passlib.context.CryptContext` instance in place of the normal Django password authentication routines.
+Once installed, when this app is imported by Django, it will automatically monkeypatch :class:`!django.contrib.auth.models.User` to use a Passlib :class:`~passlib.context.CryptContext` instance in place of the normal Django password authentication routines.
 This provides hash migration, the ability to set stronger policies for superuser & staff passwords, and stronger password hashing schemes.

 Configuration
 =============
-Once installed, you can set the following options in django ``settings.py``:
+While the default configuration should be secure, once installed, you may set the following options in django ``settings.py``:

 ``PASSLIB_CONTEXT``
    This may be one of a number of values: